tsutterley/pyTMD/doc/source/getting_started/Glossary.rst

     Epoch
         fixed point in time used as a reference value

+    Equilibrium Theory
+        model under which the ocean of a uniformly covered Earth responds instantaneously to lunisolar gravitational forces and forms an equilibrium under these forces, in the absence of inertia, currents and the irregular distribution of land

     Equilibrium Tide
-        hypothetical tide produced solely by lunisolar gravitational forces under equilibrium theory, in the absence of inertia and currents
+        hypothetical tide produced solely by lunisolar gravitational forces under :term:`Equilibrium Theory`, in the absence of ocean dynamics or terrestrial constraints

     Equinox
         the ascending node of the Earth's orbit about the sun, and the point on the equatorial plane where it meets the ecliptic plane